buddhadeb33/Sensor-Based-Human-Activity-Classification/README.md

 ### 3.4 PIR Sensor Signal Analysis

-- Each activity shows distinctive signal shape and intensity.
+- Each activity shows a distinctive signal shape and intensity.
 - Motivates the use of CNNs, RNNs, and Attention mechanisms.

 ---